The campaigning company

 Public commentary on topics of social concern is often viewed as risky behaviour by corporate communications managers, who prefer a tight reign of control to outspoken leadership.

-Not so for Australian Ethical Investment, a company that regularly campaigns government, the public and in some cases entire industries for behaviour and policy change.
+Not so for Australian Ethical, a company that regularly campaigns government, the public and in some cases entire industries for behaviour and policy change.

 And the world should expect no less from its business leaders, says Managing Director Phillip Vernon.